-We create a safe, supportive, and inclusive environment for all learners which celebrates diversity and difference and a culture of zero-tolerance for discrimination, bullying and harassment.
+We create a safe, supportive, and inclusive environment for all students which celebrates diversity and difference and a culture of zero-tolerance for discrimination, bullying and harassment.
 We work collaboratively with staff and students in the LGBTQ+ community to seek their views and understand their lived experiences at Activate Learning.
+Activate Learning's Gender Identity Procedure sets out how we support students who are transgender and those with a diverse gender identity and staff refer to the Department for Education's Gender Questioning Children non-statutory guidance for schools and colleges in England.

-h) Learners Residing in Residential Accommodation
+h) Students Residing in Residential Accommodation

-Activate Learning has a dedicated Accommodation team including out of hours wardens employed to support effective safeguarding of learners residing in residential accommodation.
-All Accommodation staff receive level 3 safeguarding training and further CPD so that they can effectively respond to safeguarding concerns out of usual business hours.
-They work collaboratively with the safeguarding team to identify any welfare or safety concerns for learners who reside in residential accommodation, as per the Residential Student Accommodation Policy.
+Activate Learning has a dedicated Accommodation team including out of hours wardens employed to support effective safeguarding of students residing in residential accommodation.
+All Accommodation staff receive level 3 safeguarding training and further CPD (Continuous Professional Development) so that they can effectively respond to safeguarding concerns out of usual business hours.
+They work collaboratively with the Safeguarding Team to identify any welfare or safety concerns for students who reside in residential accommodation, as per the Residential Student Accommodation Policy.